borosen/RepData_PeerAssessment1/PA1_template.md

 ### What is mean total number of steps taken per day?
-Calucate the total number of steps taken per day.
-Plot the histogram for this data and calculate mean and median.
+Histogram of number of steps a day.

 ```r